The Role of Video Data Analytics in Transportation

 Bus and Train Stations

-Safety is an increasing concern both in transport hubs and onboard buses and trains.
+Safety is an increasing concern both in transport hubs and on board buses and trains.
 To address these growing concerns, city officials are increasingly implementing video security technologies throughout transport systems.

 In 2022, New York Governor Kathy Hochul announced that the city would equip all of its subway trains with two cameras in each car to deter crime and rebuild the public’s trust in the system’s safety.
-This move can significantly increase authorities reach within the Metro and improve passengers’ sense of security.
+This move can significantly increase the authorities’ reach within the Metro and improve passengers’ sense of security.

 Adding video analytics to these cameras further enables law enforcement officials to protect citizens by: